adafruit/Bluefruit_LE_Connect/README.md

 Bluefruit LE Connect
 =================

+For the latest version of this app go to - https://github.com/adafruit/Bluefruit_LE_Connect_v2

 iOS app for use with Adafruit's Bluefruit LE hardware line

 Pick up a breakout to use along with this app here: http://www.adafruit.com/products/1697